scevor/scevor-app/README.md

-School Event Organizer (also known as Scevor) is a platform that eases the staff coordination in school events, such as end of school parties or tournaments of basketball.
+School Event Organizer (also known as Scevor) is a platform that eases the staff coordination in school events, such as end of school parties or basketball tournaments.
 The platform is made by two parts: the frontend, a Flutter app, interfaces with a backend server hosted in the school network.

 Scevor has many features: